 - The paper is essentially divided into two parts:

 - Part A focuses on core topics relevant to the development of skills in comprehensive assessment and management planning for patients with significant alcohol and other drug problems and coexisting mental health disorders

 - Part B consists of three special topics of study: medical complications of alcohol and drug misuse; coexisting substance use and mental health disorders; cultural issues

 - Teaching Arrangements

-- PSME 404 will run in the first semester as a combination of two compulsory Christchurch-based block courses, a series of audioconferences before and after the first block course and web-based self-directed learning modules.
+PSME 404 will run in the first semester as a combination of two compulsory Christchurch-based block courses, a series of video-conference classes and web-based self-directed learning modules.

 - Te Ariari o te Oranga: The Assessment and Management of People with Co-existing Mental

 Health and Substance Use Problems 2010, Fraser C. Todd, 2010.

 Management of Alcohol and Drug Problems, Eds G. Hulse, J. White, G. Cape, 2002.